 More and more people are recognizing the costs associated with driving, and that driving less opens space for alternatives and makes us healthier.
 Now new research adds one more tick to the human health costs column: particulates from transportation cause cancer.

 Numerous factors may scuttle an anticipated fuel-price driven boost to electric vehicle adoption.
 Due to shortages, manufacturers may not be able to ramp up production to meet demand, and the cost and availability of materials may raise the sticker price, along with the environmental sacrifice.
 EV manufacturers are also not immune to the resistance faced by industrial development in general.

 Low-income neighborhoods and communities of color are burdened disproportionately with pollution from the transportation sector, say researchers and journalists.
 Often these neighborhoods, sometimes clustered in proximity to high traffic or industrial areas, show elevated disease levels when compared to majority white communities located in areas of lower emissions.
-Not only does the proximity to heavily trafficked roads and highways increase risk, the recent rise in consumer demand, and other supply chain factors, have increased the risk of exposure to harmful emissions emanating from ports.

 Traffic forecasts and other projections are often presented as a single line on a graph or number in a chart.
 But we know—now more than ever—that these predictions are full of uncertainties.
 The Sacramento Council of Governments (SACOG), for a new study in JAPA, puts hard numbers to some of those uncertainties in order to plan better for them.